 Being responsive also helped the publisher a lot.
 It introduced new features on its site and apps at the users’ request.
 It became a mobile-friendly site once Google changed its algorithm.
 It converted itself into a social platform after seeing the users’ growing interest in social media sites.
 Being responsive helped it in staying relevant even after two decades since its launch.

 Having an evolutionary approach helped it in being unique and the best in its market.
-Converting normal display ads into hyper-local shoppable ads, helping with meal plans, and turning it into a unique business opportunity, from programmatic to affiliate ads in selected states, all these incidents show how Allrecipes kept growing with the time.
+Converting normal display ads into hyper-local shoppable ads, helping with meal plans, and turning it into a unique business opportunity, from programmatic to affiliate ads in selected states, all these incidents show how Allrecipes kept growing with time.

 So, this was the story of Allrecipes which started with a single recipe and later became the biggest food website on the internet.
 We hope that you’ve learned a lot of strategies to fly your business in the Allrecipes way.